This easy step-by-step photo tutorial will teach you how to can peaches in no time! Who knew canning peaches could be so easy?

-Every summer when I was child, my mom and grandma both did lots of canning and freezing of fruits and vegetables.
+Every summer when I was a child, my mom and grandma both did lots of canning and freezing of fruits and vegetables.
 It was just the norm and at the time, I had no idea what a gift it was to grow up experiencing that art!

 And now that I have a home of my own, I enjoy carrying on the tradition.
 Although, I’ll be the first to admit that I do nowhere nearly as much of it as what they did!

-After home canned diced tomatoes, peaches are my favorite thing to can- partly because they are so easy to do, and partly because they taste 100 times better than store bought canned peaches!
+After home-canned diced tomatoes, peaches are my favorite thing to can- partly because they are so easy to do, and partly because they taste 100 times better than store-bought canned peaches!